MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/develop/unified-routing-impact-on-APIs.md

 Unified routing automatically synchronizes these updates from the queue item to the live work item, but not vice-versa.
 So, any updates from the live work item aren't automatically reflected in the queue item.
 If you'd like to make these updates manually, we recommend that you update only the queue item so that the live work item gets updated automatically by the unified routing engine.

-You can update only one field of the queue item at a time.
-For example, if you need to update both the queue and the worker ID fields of the queue item, then ensure that you either update the queue or the worker ID field at a time, but not both.
+At a time, you can update one field only of the queue item.
+For example, if you need to update both the queue and the worker ID fields of the queue item, then make sure that you update the queue or the worker ID field, but not both in the same update operation.

 > [!NOTE]
+> We recommend the following:
-> - Unified routing automatically sets the record's owner to a user.
-We recommend that you don't overwrite or update the ownership.
+> - Don't overwrite or update the ownership.
+Unified routing automatically sets the record's owner to a user.
-> - We recommend that you don't add any custom logic on live work items as Microsoft uses the live work items in unified routing services.
+> - Don't add any custom logic on live work items because Microsoft uses the live work items in unified routing services.

 ## How unified routing affects queue items, live work items for routed records